lostdj/Jaklin/Readme.md

 And the other one, I'd like to find an acceptable solution to "rule them all" and run the same code on all platforms.

+Another bottlneck is this: http://i.imgur.com/q94aHq7.png
+The first tried fix was to inline all that mess in one function by hands.
+It became unmaintainable very quickly.
+And the second one was to modify all these functions to a static ones and run Soot's inline pass.
+No luck there, too.